310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 And so!
 You two go now!
 Leave this place to us!
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-midori~ will you be okay? i will work hard in patrol work to make up for the time i left you alone.
+midori~ will you be okay? i will work hard in [patrol work] to make up for the time i left you alone.
 {% endbubble %}

 {% bubble Midori %}